telerik/justmock-docs/basic-usage/mock/throws.md

 # Throws

-The `Throws` method is used to throw an exception when a given call is made.
-This topic goes through a number of scenarios where the `Throws` method is useful.
+Use `Throws` to make a mocked method throw an exception when called.
+This is the primary way to test that your code correctly handles exceptions thrown by its dependencies.

 Here is the system under test for these examples: